Programs & Events

 9:00 am Welcome Remarks

-9:15 am Library of Congress C. Ford Peatross, founding director of the Library of Congress Center for Architecture, Design and Engineering and Mari Nakahara, Curator, Architecture, Design, and Engineering, Library of Congress, Prints and Photographs Division will discuss the collection, its contents, use and care.
+9:15 am Library of Congress C. Ford Peatross, founding director of the Library of Congress Center for Architecture, Design and Engineering and Tim Rohan, Author, and faculty of UMASS Amherst will discuss his use of the Rudolph collection.

 10:00 am Paul Rudolph Foundation Sean Khorsandi and Dan Webre of the Paul Rudolph Foundation will discuss the role of the Foundation and share recent research on Paul Rudolph.